slub/ocrd_controller/README.md

 For parallel processing, you can either
 - run multiple processes on a single controller by
   - logging in multiple times, or
-  - issueing parallel commands –
+  - issuing parallel commands –
     * via basic shell scripting
     * via [ocrd-make](https://bertsky.github.io/workflow-configuration) calls
 - run processes on multiple controllers.